 It may have never occurred to many of us that cleaning your dishwasher is a thing.
 Surely, it would clean itself… right?
 Well, no.

-Think of all those bits of food from dishes that sweep about inside the dishwasher.
+Think of all those bits of food from dishes that sweep around inside the dishwasher.
 They have to go somewhere!

 Eventually, those food scraps build up in the drains and on the spray arms of the machine.
 As a result, those old bits of food you forgot about lead to reduced water flow.
 This can leave your dishes with a film of soap and grime from tiny food particles!
 Gross.